thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 This message responds in one of two ways depending on the request:

-1. When a masternode receives a `govsync` message with a hash of all zeros, it responds with one `ssc` message for `govobj` objects and one for `govobjvote` objects.
+1. Object Sync - When a masternode receives a `govsync` message with a hash of all zeros, it responds with one `ssc` message for `govobj` objects and one for `govobjvote` objects.
 The masternode also sends an `inv` message (MSG_GOVERNANCE_OBJECT - 0x17) for all valid `govobj` governance objects.
 *Governance object votes are excluded in this type of response.*

-2. When a masternode receives a `govsync` message with a specific hash, it responds with one `ssc` message for `govobj` objects and one for `govobjvote` objects.
+2. Vote Sync - When a masternode receives a `govsync` message with a specific hash, it responds with one `ssc` message for `govobj` objects and one for `govobjvote` objects.
 The masternode also sends both a `govobj` inventory message (MSG_GOVERNANCE_OBJECT - 0x17) and `govobjvote` inventory messages